Trustee Audit Guide

 Unions that spend money attempting to influence the selection, nomination, election or appointment to any public office at any level of government or any office in a political party must file Form 1120-POL with the Internal Revenue Service if both net investment income and political expenditures exceed $100.00, and if the local has not established a “separate segregated fund.”

-Also, the U.S. Department of Labor requires annual reports to be filed by unions who are governed by the provisions of the Labor-Management Reporting and Disclosure Act of 1959, As Amended (primarily those who represent private sector members).
-Form LM-2 must be filed for those qualifying affiliates who have annual receipts in excess of $200,000.
-LM-3 needs to be filed for qualifying affiliates who have annual receipts less than $200,000.
+The U.S. Department of Labor requires annual reports to be filed by unions who are governed by the provisions of the Labor-Management Reporting and Disclosure Act of 1959, as Amended (primarily those who represent private sector members).
+Form LM-2 must be filed electronically for those qualifying affiliates who have annual receipts in excess of $250,000.
+LM-3 needs to be filed for qualifying affiliates who have annual receipts less than $250,000.
 LM-4 needs to be filed for qualifying affiliates who have annual receipts less than $10,000.

 Other governmental filings may also be required.
-Please see the Appendices for additional information on governmental reports.
+Please see Appendix H of the Financial Standards Code for additional information on governmental reports.

-- Determine that IRS Form 990 has been properly filed with the Internal Revenue Service and, if applicable, that the appropriate Form LM-2, LM-3 or LM-4 has been filed with the U.S. Department of Labor.
+- Determine the appropriate IRS 990 series form has been properly filed with the Internal Revenue Service and, if applicable, that the appropriate Form LM-2, LM-3 or LM-4 has been filed with the U.S. Department of Labor.

 - If the examination of records indicates that political contributions have been made, and if a “separate segregated fund” has not been established, determine that IRS Form 1120-POL has been filed and the necessary tax paid.

-The International Constitution requires that all Local Unions file the "Local Union Annual Financial Report" with the International Union each year.
+The International Constitution requires that all Local Unions file the “Local Union Annual Financial Report” with the International Union each year and that all affiliates file a “Surety Bond Report” annually.

-- Review the comments made by the International Union and see that any recommended adjustments in record keeping have been made.
+- Review the comments, if any, made by the International Union and see that any recommended adjustments in record keeping have been made.

-- Check to see that the annual Surety Bond Report was completed and forwarded to the International Secretary-Treasurer for the most recent year.
+- Check to see that the annual Surety Bond Report was completed and forwarded to the International Union for the most recent year.

-The records listed in this audit guide needed to perform the audit must be maintained for six years.
-Minutes should be retained indefinitely.
+The records listed in this audit guide needed to perform the audit must be maintained for seven (7) years.
+Minutes should be retained longer if possible or if space permits.

-- Check to see that all records of the union are retained in their original form for at least six years as required by the Financial Standards Code.
+- Check to see that all records of the union are retained in their original form for at least seven (7) years as required by the Financial Standards Code.

-The Financial Standards Code requires that each year an audit of the affiliate be conducted by Trustees of the affiliate, or by independent auditor(s) not connected with the union.
+The Financial Standards Code requires that at a minimum each year an audit of the affiliate be conducted by Trustees of the affiliate, or by independent auditor(s) not connected with the union.
 The Code requires that a report be made to the Executive Board and to the membership.

 - If the audit is performed by an independent auditor or CPA, check the minutes to see that the report was made to the Executive Board and to the membership.